 Winter is here.
 While I thoroughly enjoy the holiday season, I have to admit that winter is just not my favorite!
 I love to be outside, but winter is so cold that it keeps me inside most of the time.
-Don’t worry, there’s lots of things you can do in the winter to keep yourself occupied.
-Today I want to focus on skill building while you’re stuck inside.
+Luckily, there’s lots of things you can do in the winter to keep yourself occupied.
+I like to focus on self reliance skill building, while I’m stuck inside.

 This is one thing that I hope to learn soon.
 I think it would be lots of fun (and also be helpful and frugal!) to be able to crochet or knit hats, gloves, etc. My daughter taught herself how to crochet from the internet.
 I’m sure I can, too, if I actually make time for it.
 Maybe